PyTables/PyTables/c-blosc/README.rst

 However, the full sources for LZ4, LZ4HC, Snappy and Zlib have been included in Blosc too.
-So, in general, you should not worry about not having (or CMake not finding) the libraries in your system because in this case, their sources will be automaticall compiled for you.
+So, in general, you should not worry about not having (or CMake not finding) the libraries in your system because in this case, their sources will be automatically compiled for you.
 That effectively means that you can be confident in having a complete support for all the supported compression libraries in all supported platforms.